colehanan1/FlyBehaviorScoring/README.md

   ``flybehavior_response.io.aggregate_trials`` for notebook workflows.

-  Geometry exports that expose a different frame counter (for example a column named ``frame`` instead of the default ``frame_idx``) no longer crash the stream.
-The loader will automatically continue without contiguity validation and log the skipped column.
-Pass ``--frame-column frame`` to reinstate the block checks when working with these alternate schemas.
+  Geometry exports that expose a different frame counter (for example a column named ``frame`` instead of the default ``frame_idx``) are resolved automatically.
+The loader now detects the alternate header, validates contiguity against that column, and keeps the block integrity checks active without any additional flags.

   Only trials present in the labels CSV are streamed.
 Rows without labels are dropped up front so aggregation and caching operate on fully annotated data.